MicrosoftDocs/power-platform/power-platform/admin/telemetry-events-model-driven-apps.md

 **Fields**:
 - **Name**: The URL being invoked by UCI
-- **Target**: Currently the same as Name.
+- **Target**: Currently the same as Name
-- **Success**: Did the call succeed or fail .
+- **Success**: Did the call succeed or fail
-- **UserId**: The Dataverse system user ID of the logged in user.
+- **UserId**: The Dataverse system user ID of the logged in user
-- **Duration**: The duration of the call.
+- **Duration**: The duration of the call
-- **customDimensions**: Contains the following.
+- **customDimensions**: Contains the following:

   > [!div class="mx-imgBorder"]
   > ![Application Insights UCI REQUEST](media/application-insights-uci-request.png "Application Insights UCI REQUEST")

-- **appModule**: The appModule making the call.
+- **appModule**: The appModule making the call
-- **bodySize**: The size of the response encoded and decoded.
+- **bodySize**: The size of the response encoded and decoded
 - **cached**: Whether the request went to the local cache or had to go to the server.
-Please note that this does not work as expected if the end user was on the Internet Explorer browser.
+Note that this does not work as expected if the end user was on the Internet Explorer browser.
-- **download**: Time taken to download the response.
+- **download**: Time taken to download the response
-- **stall**: Time where the request was waiting in the browser queue.
+- **stall**: Time where the request was waiting in the browser queue
 - **ttfb**: Time spent waiting for the initial response, also known as the Time To First Byte.
 This time captures the latency of a round trip to the server in addition to the time spent waiting for the server to deliver the response.
-- **coldLatency**: First estimation for network latency which includes SSL handshake time.
+- **coldLatency**: First estimation for network latency which includes SSL handshake time
-- **warmLatency**: Subsequent estimation for network latency which is the typical expected latency for each request.
+- **warmLatency**: Subsequent estimation for network latency which is the typical expected latency for each request
-- **warmThroughput**: Estimated throughput of the network in Kbps.
+- **warmThroughput**: Estimated throughput of the network in Kbps

 ## Discover and Analyze Scenarios